miykael/atlasreader/paper/paper.md

 atlases, without any restriction to their preferred software package, to create publication-ready output figures and tables that contain relevant information about the peaks and clusters extent of each ROI.
-To our knowledge, providing atlas information about the full extent of a cluster (i.e. the extent of overlap between the ROI and atlas regions) is a new feature that, so far, is not available in any other comparable neuroimaging software package.
+To our knowledge, providing atlas information about the full extent of a cluster (i.e. the amount of overlap between the ROI and atlas regions) is a new feature that, so far, is not available in any other comparable neuroimaging software package.